jojo13572001/mysql-cluster-with-proxy/README.md

     bash start_node.sh -data 0 172.31.13.64

-3. Create one sql node
+3. Create one sql node and take one management node as your argument

     3.1   Go to you sql node 172.31.2.226